 This way, the printing process is faster, waste is reduced and the machines are better utilised.
 But don’t worry: You don’t have to be familiar with this, we do this work for you in the pre-press department.

 The bleed is a margin, usually 2.5 mm, which extends beyond the final format.
 This safety zone compensates for tolerances during trimming and ensures that your motif can be printed right up to the edge of the image.
-If no bleed is provided in the print document, it can happen that white stripes (“speed cameras”) are visible at the edges.
-The bleed is sometimes also called bleed, bleed or edge bleed.
+If no bleed is provided in the print document, it can happen that white stripes are visible at the edges.

 The embossing of patterns, fonts or motifs in printed matter is called blind embossing.
 These elements then stand out plastically from the label.
 This form of embossing is blind because, unlike hot foil stamping, no metallic foil is pressed onto the printed matter.
 The printed material is therefore three-dimensionally formed during this finishing process.
-This makes the printed matter tangible and tangible to the touch.
 A real advantage for highlighting the qualities of your own product.

 Castgloss RP51 HG65 is our standard paper and most used material for self-adhesive labels.
 However, as we don’t want our customers to have to deal with the complicated proper names of paper manufacturers, we usually have our own names for these papers.
 In this case simply “High gloss white, 80g”.
 If you are looking for a specific paper, please feel free to contact us.
 We procure every standard paper available on the market.